 The final sixth of "Falling Down" by Cunninlynguists makes grim humor from this during a machine gun rampage.
 "Walk in the Dollar Store and just let off / Now even the manager's body is 50% off!"

-In one of John Lennon's posthumous anthologies, there is a recording that parodies Yesterday and goes like this: "I'm not half the man I used to be / 'Cuz now I'm an amputee"
+In one of John Lennon's posthumous anthologies, there is a recording that parodies the trope-namingBeatles song, "Yesterday", and goes like this: "I'm not half the man I used to be / 'Cuz now I'm an amputee"